open-source-labs/ReacType/.github/pull_request_template.md

 # Description

+Please describe the issue of the pull request and the changes

 <!-- Please include the following information:
 - A summary of the changes and the related issue.
 - Relevant motivation and context.